Honey Badger (Ratel)

 Mostly solitary, honey badgers maintain loose home ranges that often overlap.
 They may meet up at favorite foraging areas, where they sniff each other and roll around to scent mark the ground.
 Honey badgers can grunt, squeak, hiss, and whine, and are known for their deep and ominous growl.

 The female honey badger is left alone to give birth and raise her young.
 The expectant mother digs a nursery chamber and lines it with grass for her baby.
 After a gestation period of 7 to 10 weeks, one cub (rarely two) is born.
 The newborn is hairless with pink skin and closed eyes.
 At one week of age, its skin begins to change from pink to gray; two weeks later, fine gray hair begins to grow.
 The familiar white stripe appears about a week after that.

 By the time the cub is close to three months old, it has become a perfect miniature of its parents.
 It reaches adult size at 6 months is not ready to go off on its own until 14 months to 2 years of age, as the youngster needs time to develop those important hunting skills.

 Honey badgers are considered endangered in parts of their range, due largely to human encroachment, which reduces their food supply.
-The animal’s sweet tooth does not make it popular with people who raise bees for their honey.
+The honey badger's sweet tooth does not make it popular with people who raise bees for their honey.
 Some beekeepers kill any honey badgers they see just to protect their beehives.
 However, since honey badgers can’t jump, many beekeepers have found that simply securing the beehives a few feet higher off the ground discourages honey badgers from climbing up to reach them and keeps the bees and their honey safe.
 Many beekeepers in Africa are now producing “badger-friendly honey”—it’s a sweet deal for all!